 Rose’s most important job was protecting Fern from their crazy mother.
 When Fern decides to have a baby for Rose, secrets start to come out.
 This is one of the books about sisters that will keep you guessing until the end and even then, you’ll be thinking about this book.

 Easily one of the most unique books about sisters and books in general, I’ve ever read.
 This debut was fabulous.
-Despite the title, this book is more literary fiction than a thriller.
+Despite the title, this book is more literary fiction than anything else.
 Korede has to hide the secret that her gorgeous sister, Ayoola, is a serial dater who murders her many boyfriends.

 When Ayoola sets her sights on the only man Korede fancies, Korede has to decide where her loyalties lie.
-More about the emotional bonds of sisters, the murdering is just an undercurrent of the story forcing emotions to the surface.
+More about the emotional bonds of sisters, the murder is just an undercurrent of the story forcing emotions to the surface of this book.
+This is one of the best murder mystery books of all time and an African novel that is not to be missed.

 It’s a thriller and chick-lit and feminist literature all in one!
 You start off knowing there is a murder and then traveling back to find out what happened and why she was killed.